joanibal/pyAVL/README.md

 If you want to use something besides gfortran you will have to modify the Makefile

-and to install the pyavl package on your python path use
+and to install the optv package on your python path use
 ```
 pip install .
 ```